-We use earthquakes with $Mw \ge 5.0$ (ISC catalogue) between September 2009 and March 2011, and from the NEIC PDE catalogue between March 2011 and August 2011, which yields a total of 3734 events.
-After correcting sensor misorientations (Section 2.1), we rotate the seismograms to get the radial and transverse components.
-For each earthquake, we apply automated frequency-time analysis (FTAN) at each station (Bensen et al., 2007) to measure the Rayleigh wave amplitudes on both vertical and radial components as well as the group and phase travel times.
-The H/V ratio measurements (the amplitude ratio of the radial and vertical components) are then obtained at periods between 20 sec and 80 sec.
+we rotate the seismograms to get the radial and transverse components.
+For each earthquake, we apply automated frequency-time analysis (FTAN) at each station (Bensen et al. 2007) to measure the Rayleigh wave amplitudes on both vertical and radial components as well as the group and phase traveltimes.
+The H/V ratio measurements (the amplitude ratio of the radial and vertical components) are then obtained at periods between 20 and 80 s.

 We identify six stations that have abnormal amplitude responses based on the H/V measurements.
-For each period, the H/V measurements at each station should be stable over time.
+For each period, the H/V measurements.

+surements at each station should be stable over time.
 However, for station NE3A, we observe that the measured H/V ratio increases by a factor of two during its deployment.
 This may be caused by the loss of the differential output of the vertical component of the seismograph.
 At station NE52, the H/V ratio is too low compared to nearby stations.
 At the other four stations, the H/V ratio measurements from a group of earthquakes that occurred in March 2011 show inconsistent high values.
 The reason for this problem is unknown and requires further investigation.
-We discard the measurements during suspicious abnormal time periods at these stations for both the H/V ratio and the following RF analysis (See Section 2.4).
-The H/V ratio is particularly sensitive to the Vs structure in the upper few kilometres even at long periods (Lin et al., 2012).
-The estimated H/V ratio at 24 and 40 sec period are shown in Figure 2.
+We discard the measurements during suspicious abnormal time periods at these stations for both the H/V ratio and the following RF analysis (see Section 2.4).

+The H/V ratio is particularly sensitive to the $V{\rm s}$ structure in the upper few kilometres even at long periods (Lin et al. 2012).
+The estimated H/V ratio at 24 and 40 s period are shown in Fig. 2.
 The observed H/V ratios show clear correlations with geological features.
-High H/V ratios are observed in sedimentary basins (e.g., the Songliao, Erlian, and Sanjiang basins) and low H/V ratios in mountain ranges (e.g., the Greater Xing'an Range, the Zhangguangcai Range, and the Changbai Mountain Range).
-For the Songliao Basin, the central basin area and the Kailu depression in the southwest possessing relatively thick sedimentary fill are also clearly delineated by high H/V ratios.
-The estimated H/V ratio uncertainties at 24 and 40 s are generally smaller than 3% of the estimated value, which is comparable to that measured beneath the USArray (Lin et al., 2014).
+High H/V ratios are observed in sedimentary basins (e.g. the Songliao, Erlian and Sanjiang basins) and low H/V ratios in mountain ranges (e.g. the GXAR, the ZGCR and the CBM).
+For the SLB, the central basin area and the Kailu depression in the southwest possessing relatively thick sedimentary fill are also clearly delineated by high H/V ratios.
+The estimated H/V ratio uncertainties at 24 and 40 s are generally smaller than 3 per cent of the estimated value, which is comparable to that measured beneath the USArray (Lin et al. 2014).

-Examples of estimated H/V curves for stations NE53 and NE8C are shown in Figure 3b,e.
-Station NE53 lies in the Greater Xing'an Range west of the Songliao Basin and station NE8C lies in the Songliao Basin (Fig. 1b).
+Examples of estimated H/V curves for stations NE53 and NE8C are shown in Figs 3(c) and (d).
+Station NE53 lies in the GXAR west of the SLB and station NE8C lies in the SLB (Fig. 1b).
 The curves are quite different.
 The higher values at NE8C are characteristic of sedimentary basins.